 The University Centre of the West Fjords run an Integrated Natural Resource Management Masters program in Ísafjörður, Iceland.
 The course teaches a balanced approach to natural resource management where all stakeholders are given a voice and decisions are made from the bottom up.
 They are the inspiration behind the project's joined up approach and kindly provide research support and office space for the project.

-We are proud recipients of two Icelandic development grants and one international conservation grant:
+We are proud recipients of two Icelandic development grants, one ARTS grant and one international conservation grant:

 - Rannsókna-og nýsköpunarsjóðs V-Barðastrandasýslu (Research and Development Fund of Southerly Westfjords)